What is an asset?

-Area 2 is where the asset definitions are built out.
+Area 2 is where the asset hierarchy is built out.

-In addition, model 0205 shows how an Asset is associated with a Connection object.
-The connection object provides the properties necessary to create a connectors to access the asset’s contents as described in section Accessing Assets above.
+Model 0205 in the open metadata types shows how an Asset is associated with a Connection object.
+The connection object provides the properties necessary to create a connectors to access the asset’s contents.

 License: CC BY 4.0, Copyright Contributors to the ODPi Egeria project.